What is a copyright?

 Some search engines also allow you to specify what form you'd like your results to appear in, and whether you wish to restrict your search to certain fields on the internet (i.e., usenet or the Web) or to specific parts of Web documents (i.e., the title or URL).

-Boolean operators to refine your search.
+Many, but not all search engines allow you to use so-called Boolean operators to refine your search.
 These are the logical terms AND, OR, NOT, and the so-called proximal locators, NEAR and FOLLOWED BY.

 Boolean AND means that all the terms you specify must appear in the documents, i.e., "heart" AND "attack."
 You might use this if you wanted to exclude common hits that would be irrelevant to your query.